 Before diving in to the workflow for redeeming eUpgrades, let’s go over the Air Canada eUpgrade chart for some background information on how to determine the number of eUpgrades you’ll need for your flight.

 Understanding the eUpgrade Chart

 The number of eUpgrades you’ll need depends on several factors, including the fare booked, the distance flown, whether you booked with cash or points, the cabin to which you’d like to upgrade, and the part of the world to which you fly.

 Just like Aeroplan’s Flight Reward Chart, the eUpgrade chart is divided into geographic zones.

 For eUpgrades, Air Canada divides the world into two zones: North America & Sun destinations, depicted in red in the below image, as well as International destinations, which are depicted in blue.

-Within each zone, there are separate charts for upgrades to business class (from either premium economy or economy class) and upgrades to premium economy (from economy class).
-Each of these charts are then further subdivided into eUpgrade requirements for cash fares and Aeroplan tickets.
+Within each zone, there are separate charts for upgrades to business class (from either premium economy or economy) and upgrades to premium economy (from economy).
+Each of these charts is then further subdivided into eUpgrade requirements for cash fares and Aeroplan tickets.

 Let’s have a look at the charts, and then we’ll go over how to interpret them.

 Here are the eUpgrade requirements for upgrading to business class on a one-way flight within North America or to Sun destinations:

 Here are the eUpgrade requirements for upgrading to premium economy on a one-way flight within North America or to Sun destinations: